ArchipelagoMW/Archipelago/worlds/mmbn3/docs/en_MegaMan Battle Network 3.md

 Any shuffled item can be in other players' worlds.

-## What does another world's item look like in Mega Man Battle Network 3
+## What does another world's item look like in "MegaMan Battle Network 3

 Items pickups all retain their original appearance.
 Text Boxes for accessing an item or given in dialog will mention what item and what player is receiving the item